Sirlupinwatson1/TheBlackArchive/README.md

-# .NET-Anyalsis
+# BlackArchive-Anyalsis
-This is a repository housing many of my .NET reversed malware samples.
-I will give  an overview of the samples and include the hashes of the decrypted files.
+THe internet is filled with people trying to pawn you.
+Much of the internet houses an insane amount of malware.
+This repository contains many samples I have reversed.
+So enjoy

+##